Substitution in Air Pollution Research (With Real Examples in India)

 Introduction

-For a broader conceptual classification of atmospheric contaminants discussed in environmental studies, see types of air pollution.
+For a broader conceptual classification of atmospheric contaminants discussed in environmental studies, see our guide on types of air pollution in India.

 Conceptual framework illustrating air pollution substitution research methods